Skip to content

 Bishop Álvarez was convicted by the Nicaraguan government for preaching on themes of God-given human dignity and justice, in which he denounced the human rights violations perpetrated by the regime against the Catholic Church and the Nicaraguan people.
 He was sentenced to 26 years in prison for these sham charges.
 On 14 January 2024, it was announced that he had been released and exiled to the Vatican after having been detained for over 500 days (including 11 months in prison).

 “We celebrate and welcome the release of bishop Álvarez and other members of the Nicaraguan clergy. Álvarez should have never been harassed and unjustly imprisoned for simply fulfilling his duties as a Catholic bishop in the first place.
 No one should be punished or prosecuted for expressing their faith.
-ADF International is privileged to have supported the pursuit of justice for the bishop and we pray now for his recovery from this ordeal as well as the difficult situation that remains in Nicaragua,” – Kristina Hjelkrem
+ADF International is privileged to have supported the pursuit of justice for the bishop, and we pray now for his recovery from this ordeal as well as the difficult situation that remains in Nicaragua,” – Kristina Hjelkrem

 His release happened amidst mounting international pressure as ADF International petitioned the Inter-American Commission on Human Rights and advocated before the US Congress on the bishop’s behalf, among other international voices demanding justice.